Monorepo Setup

 dependenciesrule checks all origins: Use itscheckAllOriginsoption.

-It is also important the path where ESlint is executed from, as the files patterns in the config should be relative to that path (usually the monorepo root, but can also be a package directory if eslint is run from there, such as in an nx workspace with eslint scripts defined per package).
+The path where ESLint is executed from also matters, because the files patterns in the config are relative to that path (usually the monorepo root, but it can also be a package directory if ESLint is run from there, such as in an nx workspace with ESLint scripts defined per package).

 Remember: Even when splitting the eslint configuration per-package, the files property is relative to where ESLint is executed (usually the repository root), not to the config file location.